-3. Using the File Location section, you can filter by Application Directory, Application Path, Mapped Applications, and Applications under APPROOT, as shown in the following image.
+3. Using the File Statistics section, you can filter by file size and modified date, as shown in the following image.

-4. Using the File Statistics section, you can filter by file size and modified date, as shown in the following image.
+4. Using the File Type section, you can filter by type of file to be included.

-- 6. Optionally, select an adapter from the Adapters drop-down menu.
-Only synonyms created with that adapter that match the filtering criteria will appear in the tree. - 7.
+- 5. Optionally, select an adapter from the Adapters drop-down menu.
+Only synonyms created with that adapter that match the filtering criteria will appear in the tree. - 6.
 Click Set Filter.
 The Filter Status page confirms that the filter was set.

-When a filter is applied, the Application Directories tree label includes (Filtered), as shown in the following image.
+When a filter is applied, the Application Directories tree label includes (Filtered).